Working with formulas

 Example

-Discover how this nested formula works, combining different formulas to filter 90s movies, calculate the average box office and format the result.
+Learn how this nested formula works, combining different formulas to filter 90s movies, calculate the average box office, and format the result.

 Common formula examples

-The formula editor supports many JavaScript-like operations, presented through Nordcraft's visual approach.
+The formula editor supports many JavaScript-like operations.
 Below are some common formula examples to help you get started.

 Map formula

-The Map method creates a new array by applying a function to each element in the original array.
+The Map method returns a new array by applying a function to each element in the original array.

 Example